MicrosoftDocs/memdocs/memdocs/intune/enrollment/set-up-just-in-time-registration.md

 * Apple automated device enrollment: For enrollments that use Setup Assistant with modern authentication as the [authentication method](automated-device-enrollment-authentication.md).

 ## Best practices for SSO configuration
 * The user's first sign-in after they reach the home screen has to happen in a work or school app that's configured with the SSO extension.
-Otherwise, Azure AD registration and compliance checks can't be completed.
+Otherwise, Microsoft Entra registration and compliance checks can't be completed.
 We recommend pointing employees to the Microsoft Teams app, because it's integrated with the latest identity libraries and will provide the most streamlined experience from the user's home screen.

 * The SSO extension automatically applies to all Microsoft apps, so to avoid authentication problems, don't add the bundle IDs for your Microsoft apps to your policy.
 You only need to add non-Microsoft apps.